Daetalus/Algorithms/README.md

-# Algorithms
+# Playground

-A repository that keep remind me to study algorithm and data structure
+A playground that remind me to keep practice everyday!

+Include:

+* Some basic algorithms and data structures.
+* Some toy implementation of JIT, interpreter, etc.
+* ect...